fortrabbit/blog/ecommerce-status-quo-2016.md

 author: fl
 created: 2016-01-06
 title: E-commerce in 2016
-excerpt: What's going on in e-commerce?
+intro: What's going on in e-commerce?
 lead: We are constantly on the lookout for new software.
 This is a brief look on current developments in the e-commerce section.
 figure:
   src: shoppingcart-2970468736_0fdb725f9f_o.jpg